i4mi/fhir-resources-r4/README.md

 ```
 __IMPORTANT:__ When the token has changed, you have to re-init the `ApiMethods` class.

-Now in the service you created, you can call this function and assign the apimehtods instance to a member.
+In the now created service, implement a function which assigns the `ApiMethods` instance to a member.
 ```typescript
 /**
  * Execute init of API mehtods